-Successful candidates will reprogram primary T cells into T-cell Biofactories for targeting viral infections and solid tumors.
-Candidates will choose among different target diseases including HIV, dengue, chikungunya, ovarian cancer, pancreatic cancer etc. Experience in in vivo viral infection or tumor models will be a plus.
-Candidates will write scientific publications and have the opportunity participate in the preparation of grant applications.
+Successful candidates will develop T-cell Biofactories for targeting solid tumors.
+Candidates will choose among different target diseases including ovarian cancer, pancreatic cancer etc. In vivo experience will be a plus.
+Candidates will write scientific publications and participate in the preparation of grant applications.

 About SRI International